ki321g/AMS/HomeAssistant/README.md

 ## Usage

-After installation, you can access your Home Assistant instance by navigating to `http://<your-raspberry-pi-ip-address>:8123` in your web browser.
+After installation, you can access your Home Assistant instance by navigating to `http://<your-raspberry-pi-ip-address>:8123` or if you have setup cloudflare tunnel `http://<your-url>` in your web browser.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>